aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Extra saved profile photos are rejected.
 * One visible photo must always be primary.
 * User cannot delete the primary photo before choosing another visible primary photo.
+* If admin hides or deletes the primary photo, another visible photo should become primary if available.
-* If admin hides the primary photo, profile validity must be rechecked.
+* If no visible primary photo can be assigned, profile validity must be rechecked.
 * If a deleted photo is linked to an active report, moderation case, safety case, legal/audit case, or immutable report snapshot, the user-facing photo is removed immediately, but the evidence copy may be retained in restricted moderation/audit storage until retention rules allow deletion.

 ### PhotoVariant